 On March 20, 2014, the Global Partnership to End Violence Against Women – a collaboration of Vital Voices Global Partnership, the Avon Foundation for Women and the U.S. Department of State – announced the creation of the Justice Institute on Gender-Based Violence.

 Avon Foundation Global Ambassador Fergie helped to launch the new Justice Institute on Gender-Based Violence on March 20, 2014 at the U.S. Department of State.

 The Justice Institute is a global gender-based violence training program for law enforcement, judges, prosecutors, government officials, and NGO advocates.
 It’s designed to ensure that laws achieve their purpose to better protect women who are victims of violence and hold their attackers accountable.

 Over the next two years, the program will work with criminal justice professionals and service providers in India, Mexico, Nepal, South Africa and other countries.

 The Justice Institute is part of the Global Partnership’s Gender-Based Violence Emergency Response and Protection Initiative.
 This umbrella initiative takes comprehensive steps to eradicate domestic violence, sexual assault, honor crimes and other forms of gender-based violence by providing short-term emergency grants.
-The grant money will allow victims in urgent situations to access life-saving services, including: medical care, emergency shelter, legal assistance and other related costs.
+The grant money allows victims in urgent situations to access life-saving services, including: medical care, emergency shelter, legal assistance and other related costs.

 Philanthropic partnerships between private companies and the public sector can be powerful forces when it comes to social change.
-Avon works with many partners, including NGOS, government agencies and other corporations.
+Avon works with many partners, including NGOs, government agencies and other corporations.

 Avon Foundation Ambassador Salma Hayek Pinault and Avon CEO Sheri McCoy at the 2nd Avon Communications Awards: Speaking Out Against Violence Against Women at the United Nations in New York City.